 For the crews onboard our vessels, government-imposed travel restrictions implemented to curtail the spread of the virus created substantial challenges with respect to being able to effect crew changes and repatriation, requiring many seafarers to work well past their contractual employment periods.
 At Eagle, it has been a strategic priority to relieve our seafarers who became overdue.
-We remain focused on our goal to have zero seafarers working beyond their contractual wor period, despite ongoing travel restrictions in many ports that change with little notice, and costs that can be significa higher than normal due to extended hoteling requireme COVID testing, and high airfares.
-It is our obligation to eac our Eagle seafarers and simply the right thing to do.
+We remain focused on our goal to have zero seafarers working beyond their contractual working period, despite ongoing travel restrictions in many ports that can change with little notice, and costs that can be significantly higher than normal due to extended hoteling requirements, COVID testing, and high airfares.
+It is our obligation to each of our Eagle seafarers and simply the right thing to do.

-In January 2021, we signed The Neptune Declaration Seafarer Wellbeing and Crew Change, a global 'call to act initiative to help end the unprecedented crew change cr The Neptune Declaration has been adopted by over leading companies and organizations who are commi to working together to help raise awareness and resolve crew change crisis.
-The signatories to The Neptune Decl tion call for the following actions to be implemented:
+In January 2021, we signed The Neptune Declaration on Seafarer Wellbeing and Crew Change, a global 'call to action' initiative to help end the unprecedented crew change crisis.
+The Neptune Declaration has been adopted by over 800 leading companies and organizations who are committed to working together to help raise awareness and resolve the crew change crisis.
+The signatories to The Neptune Declaration call for the following actions to be implemented:

-- Recognize seafarers as key workers and give tl priority access to COVID-19 vaccines - Establish and implement gold standard he protocols based on existing best practice - Increase collaboration between ship operators charterers to facilitate crew changes - Ensure air connectivity between key maritime h for seafarers
+- Recognize seafarers as key workers and give them priority access to COVID-19 vaccines - Establish and implement gold standard health protocols based on existing best practice - Increase collaboration between ship operators and charterers to facilitate crew changes - Ensure air connectivity between key maritime hubs for seafarers

-We deem this to be an important initiative, and believe in power of speaking with a collective voice in order to raise awareness necessary to drive change.
+We deem this to be an important initiative, and believe in the power of speaking with a collective voice in order to raise the awareness necessary to drive change.